d2l-ai/d2l-en/chapter_introduction/index.md

 While regression models are great for addressing *how many?* questions, lots of problems do not bend comfortably to this template.
-For example, a bank wants to add check scanning to their mobile app.
+For example, a bank wants to add check scanning to its mobile app.
 This would involve the customer snapping a photo of a check with their smart phone's camera and the machine learning model would need to be able